 When I was 33 years old, we began giving away all the possessions in our lives that were not absolutely essential to our purpose and goals.
 Eventually, our family removed over 60% of our earthly possessions.
 And we couldn’t be happier.
 We found more time, money, and energy to pursue the things in life most valuable to us: faith, family, and friends.
 We discovered far greater fulfillment in life pursuing our passions than we had ever discovered pursuing possessions.

-And now, my only regret is that we didn’t do it sooner—that we wasted so much time, so many years, and so many resources.
+And now, my only regret is that we didn’t pursue simple living sooner—that we wasted so much time, so many years, and so many resources.
 If I could do life over again, I would have embraced a minimalist life earlier: my teens, my twenties, or as a newly-formed family.
 As a result, from the very beginning, we would have experienced:

 - Less debt.